trl main page test (6).png

 A free community gathering over Zoom in which we dissect plays and musicals authored by and centering less celebrated voices in theatre.
 Through this program we choose to uplift all underrepresented groups, including but not limited to: women, the LGBTQ+ community, the Racial Global Majority (BIPOC/AAPI/SWANA), disabled folks, Neurodiverse folks, and all marginalized bodies.

-For 2024, we continue to deconstruct the Western canon, offering great inclusive alternatives to the very typical white-male-centered works that dominate the theatre world’s performance seasons and higher education curriculums.
-As part of our programming this year, we feature works that are part of 4 distinct categories: The Spectacle of Exploitation; White Saviorism, White Audacity; Systemic Failures of the U.S.; and You’re on Native Land.
+For 2025, we continue to deconstruct the Western canon, offering great inclusive alternatives to the very typical white-male-centered works that dominate the theatre world’s performance seasons and higher education curriculums.
+As part of our programming this year, we feature works that are part of 4 distinct categories: (Un)natural Disasters; Bodies Bodies Bodies; The Immigrant Experience; and Bearing Witness.

 We meet quarterly.
 See below for specific dates.